andrewnessinjim/blog/_posts/2019-02-10-hello-world-mongo.md

 [Maven][4]
 [JDK][5]

-## Step 1: Build and run a jersey hello world application
+## Step 1: Build and Run a Jersey Hello World Application
 By the end of this step, you should have a java application that you can run locally and has a web service which returns a hardcoded `Hello World` string.

 Run the below command in a new empty directory: